fortyMiles/extract-pdf-by-coordinates/README.md

 convert("./bills.pdf")
   .then(pages => {
     for (const page of pages) {
-      const monthConsumption = extract(
+      let monthConsumption = extract(
         page,
-        { x: 300, y: 520 },
+        { x: 300, y: 520 }, // Start position
-        { x: 345, y: 540 }
+        { x: 345, y: 540 } // End position
       )

-      // Remove commas from the extracted value monthConsumption = monthConsumption.split(",").join("")
+      // Here we need to remove commas from the extracted value, monthConsumption = monthConsumption.split(",").join("")
-      // and then convert the string to number monthConsumption = parseFloat(monthConsumption)
+      // and then convert the string to number. monthConsumption = parseFloat(monthConsumption)

       totalConsumed += monthConsumption